-Chicago’s architecture is world famous.
-Luckily, the Chicago Architecture Foundation offers first-rate guided tours to help visitors understand what makes this city’s skyline so special.
-The foundation offers walking, bike, boat, Segway, El, and bus tours to more than 80 architectural sites and environments in and around Chicago, led by nearly 450 trained and enthusiastic docents (all volunteers).
-I highly recommend taking at least one CAF tour while you’re in town—each one will help you look at (and appreciate) the city in a new way.
+The foundation offers walking, bike, boat, Segway, El, and bus tours to more than 85 architectural sites and environments in and around Chicago, led by nearly 450 trained and enthusiastic docents (all volunteers).
+I highly recommend taking at least one CAC tour while you’re in town—each one will help you look at (and appreciate) the city in a new way.
 Tours are available year-round but are scheduled less frequently in winter.

-The CAF offers a variety of guided walking tours.
+The CAC offers a variety of guided walking tours.
 For first-time visitors, I highly recommend two tours for an excellent introduction to the dramatic architecture of the Loop.
-Historic Downtown: Rise of the Skyscraper (daily 10am) covers buildings built between 1880 and 1940, including the Rookery and the Chicago Board of Trade; Modern Skyscrapers (daily 1pm) includes modern masterpieces by Mies van der Rohe and postmodern works by contemporary architects.
-The 2-hour tours cost $17 each.
+Chicago Architecture: A Walk Through Time, provides a chronological overview.
+Chicago Modern includes modern masterpieces by Mies van der Rohe and postmodern works by contemporary architects.
+The 90-minute tours cost $26 each.

-The CAF also offers more than 50 neighborhood tours (see website for full list), visiting the Gold Coast, River North, Grant Park, Old Town, the Jackson Boulevard Historic District, and even Lincoln Park Zoo.
-Most cost $10 and last a couple of hours.
+The CAC also offers numerous neighborhood tours (see website for full list), visiting the Gold Coast, River North, Old Town, Hyde Park, and even Lincoln Park Zoo.
+Most cost $26 and last a couple of hours.